maul-esel/ahkbook/en/_posts/2011-11-03-Guide-Forums.markdown

 This is the subforum for posting your wishes *on AutoHotkey*, it is not intended for wishes about other scripts.
 Think about your wish twice before posting: does it make sense?
 Is it easy to implement?
 Is it worth to be implemented?
 Can it be done by a script? etc...

 ### Getting information on new versions and other events (Announcements)
 This forum holds threads about announcements by AutoHotkey developers and moderators.
 You can't open a thread here, but comment on the existing threads.
-Today, mot of the new threads are about new versions of AutoHotkey\_L.
+Today, most of the new threads are about new versions of AutoHotkey\_L.

 ### Sharing cool software (Utilities and Resources)
 Here you can share cool software, websites etc. you have found, even if it is not directly related to AutoHotkey.